How to Adjust to Living With Elderly Parents

 Welcoming your parents to your home –– or moving in with them –– can bring tremendous joy.
 It provides the opportunity to have more time with your loved one and strengthen your relationship.
 And being a caregiver gives you an opportunity to express your deep appreciation by providing support when they need you most.
 But it can also come with a significant amount of stress, a seemingly endless to-do list, and additional financial costs of caring for elderly parents

-Fortunately, Truehold's sale-leaseback can help.
-Instead of cleaning, repairing, and staging a home for a traditional sale –– and rushing to meet buyers’ and agents’ timelines –– you can quickly close on a sale that allows your family to remain in the home as a renter for however long is needed.
+Fortunately, Truehold's sell and stay transaction can help.
+Instead of cleaning, repairing, and staging a home for a traditional sale –– and rushing to meet buyers’ and agents’ timelines –– you can quickly close on a sale that allows your family to remain in the home as a renter.

 This means you can concentrate on sorting and downsizing belongings, making the changes needed to facilitate your parents’ safety, and moving on your own timeline.
-In the meantime, Truehold will handle essential repairs and maintenance, as well as property tax and insurance, leaving you to focus on your family’s needs instead of prepping for a traditional sale.
+In the meantime, Truehold will handle essential repairs, as well as property tax and property insurance, leaving you to focus on your family’s needs instead of prepping for a traditional sale.

 Ready to find out more?
-Contact us today, and a Truehold Advisor will reach out to review our process and see if Truehold's Sale-Leaseback is a good fit for you and your family.
+Contact us today, and a Truehold representative will reach out to review our process and see if Truehold's sell and stay transaction is a good fit for you and your family.

 Sources: